Visva16/web-application-for-farmers/README.md

-# Major Project 2
+# Major Project - web application for farmers

-Major Project 2 is a comprehensive platform designed to connect farmers and vendors, enabling direct transactions and fostering a more efficient marketplace ecosystem.
+Major Project is a comprehensive platform designed to connect farmers and vendors, enabling direct transactions and fostering a more efficient marketplace ecosystem.
 The application incorporates advanced features such as location-based searches, competitive pricing insights, demand-wise pricing recommendations, and robust community engagement tools.
 Additionally, the platform includes troubleshooting functionalities to enhance usability and stability.

 ## Overview